Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Nearly all home barista espresso coffee machines (with a couple of exceptions) have brew boilers and are either single boiler, heat exchanger or dual boiler.

-These are thermocoil machines, by the way, slightly more reliable and better performing, more modern version of the thermoblock which have a copper coil inside the block as opposed to the water running through a coil shaped channel in the block.
+These are thermocoil machines, by the way, mildly more reliable and better performing, more modern version of the thermoblock which have a copper coil inside the block as opposed to the water running through a coil shaped channel in the block.

-Thermoblock or thermocoil aside, when it comes to boilers, single boiler machines are the cheapest to produce, as one boiler is obviously cheaper than two, and they don’t require the bits & pieces required in a heat exchanger machine.
+Thermoblock or thermocoil aside, when it comes to boilers, single boiler machines are the cheapest to produce, as one boiler is obviously cheaper than two, and they don’t require the bits & pieces necessary in a heat exchanger machine.

-Truly, I understand there are a number of people who have such a machine who still prefer to do the two things separately so they can put more focus into the quality of the shot.
+Truly, I know there are a number of people who have such a machine who still prefer to do the two things separately so they can put more focus into the quality of the shot.

-The other reasons to go for a heat exchanger or dual boiler machine are that primarily speaking, manufacturers tend to put the best features on these machines, as they’re usually the higher end machines.
+The other reasons to go for a heat exchanger or dual boiler machine are that mainly speaking, manufacturers tend to put the best features on these machines, as they’re usually the higher end machines.

-The one obvious exception to this being the ECM Classica PID which has the same high-end features (adjustable PID, E61 grouphead, pressure gauge, shot timer) as their flagship dual boiler machine the ECM Synchronika, however with a single boiler.
+The one obvious exception to this being the ECM Classica PID which has the same high-end features (adjustable PID, E61 grouphead, pressure gauge, shot timer) as their flagship dual boiler machine the ECM Synchronika, nevertheless with a single boiler.

-I’ve lately started using the Sage Dual Boiler in order to review it (spoiler alert – I flipping enjoy that machine!) and even though when I have remembered that I can do both at the same time, it’s definitely much quicker, half the time I forget and do it separately anyway ;-).
+I’ve recently started using the Sage Dual Boiler in order to review it (spoiler alert – I flipping enjoy that machine!) and though when I have remembered that I can do both at the same time, it’s definitely much quicker, half the time I forget and do it separately anyway ;-).

 Heat exchangers have one boiler (usually a bigger boiler than with single boilers, for example the Oscar 2 has a 2L boiler) with a pipe running through it to heat up the water for the shot.